benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 ### Army Values

-- Starting troops have a value of 160 PEONS.
+- Starting troops for each player have a value of ~180 PEONS.
 - Gates leading out of starting areas are guarded by 444 PEONS
+- town guards?
+TODO

 ### Events